Kuta Bali? Hard pass.

 Best Sunset Spots

 Considering Kuta Lombok is practically FILLED with iconic hills every way you look, it’s no surprise that there are some killer places to watch a stellar sunset.
-Here are two of my faves:
+Sunsets here are worth planning around.
+The combination of open ocean to the west, rolling green ridgelines, and a sky that tends to put on a proper show means that picking the right spot at the right time pays off.

 Bukit Merese